hainingpan/HartreeFock_GPT/printout/2111.01152_0/prompts.md

 **Execution--Core information**
 You should fill in the specific information from above into the following template, and then repeat it.

-The off-diagonal terms are the coupling between Mixing between {flavors}.
+The off-diagonal terms are the coupling between {flavors}.

 ## Execution-Notation